-Most cruises last a week, with a few longer (Danube) and a few shorter (Christmas markets).
+Most cruises last a week, with a few longer (Danube) and a few shorter (Douro River and Christmas markets).
 They cover the rivers of Europe — Rhine; Rhine and Moselle; Rhine, Main and Danube; Danube (upper) and Danube to the Black Sea; Rhone and Soane; Douro; and Dutch Waterways with some dipping south into Belgium.

 Shore excursions, port taxes, WiFi, bottled water, and coffee and tea making facilities are included.
 Drink packages (varied choices) are available at an extra charge.
 Tips are extra and are paid out in a single envelope.

 So many of Europe’s greatest cities and most beautiful towns grew up along riverbanks centuries ago.
 As the waterways were improved to handle more traffic, it soon became possible to sail from the North Sea via the Rhine to Switzerland and the Rhine via a connecting canal to the Danube downstream to the Black Sea.
 The Moselle emptying into the Rhine became sought after and Portugal’s Douro joined the club much more recently with lots to see in its relatively short length.